skrusche63/spark-piwik/README.md

 Customer Loyalty is specified by three additional states, representing three different levels of loyalty: `low(L), normal(N), high(H)`.
 A Hidden Markov Model combines the observed states from customer transactions with these hidden states and predicts a certain Loyalty state for each transaction.

-A Hidden Markov Model transforms a set of customer transactions into a sequence of customer loyalty states.
+A Hidden Markov Model therefore transforms a set of customer transactions into a sequence of customer loyalty states.

-*To be continued*

 #### Customer Churn Prediction